Our Mission

 The Parish Council is responsible for making the day-to-day decisions required to run our parish, including decisions about repairs, finances, special projects, charitable works, fundraising, etc. Parish Council members are also responsible for eliciting feedback from the parish and listening and responding to the concerns, goals, and needs communicated by parishioners.
 The Parish Council meets monthly and as needed; anyone is welcome to attend the meetings.

-The 2023 Parish Council is:
+The 2024 Parish Council is:

-The 2023 Parish Council is:
+The 2024 Parish Council is:

-- Alli Rockwell, Chair (2023-2025, elected)
+- Alli Rockwell, Vice President (2023-2025, elected, second term)

-- Becky Morey, Treasurer (2021-2023, elected)
+- Becky Morey, Treasurer (2024-2026, elected, second term)

-- John Michalski, Secretary (2023-2025, appointed)
+- John Michalski, (2023-2025, appointed, first term)